MostafaHamedAbdelmasoud/symptomp/README.md

 4- import symptomp.sql folder to your database directory.

+5- copy .env.example file and name it .env only

-5- make database credentials in env file:
+6- make database credentials in .env file:

 so change: